Basic Usage of Process Management

 5. Set up Assignee List.

-In this example, select Created by.
+In this example, we will select Created by.

 Screenshot: "Assignee List"